 For the first couple of days on the project, you will be settling into camp, familiarizing yourself with the running of a remote field research station and you will be assigned various camp responsibilities.

 The nature of our research requires you to identify a range of aquatic life, therefore, your first three weeks will follow a structured learning plan, including various tests, in order to get you qualified in survey techniques.
 Be prepared to put in a lot of work at this stage.
 On arrival to the camp you will undergo concurrent periods of dive training (if necessary) or basic surveying (for those trained in diving) and science training where you will have an intensive course learning fish, coral, algae and invertebrate species.

-For those of you not dive trained already and not staying for 6 weeks or more, time will be a limiting factor.
-It is highly recommended if you are participating in the project for your studies or future career interests that you stay for a minimum of 6 weeks.
-Those staying 4 weeks or less will be trained in identification and methods including in water practice, but usually full surveying does not commence until week 4 or 5.
-If you are able to join the project for only 3 weeks your involvement in the surveys and conservation work will be limited.
+It is highly recommended if you are participating in the project for your studies or future career interests that you stay for a minimum of six weeks.
+Those staying four weeks or less will be trained in identification and methods including in water practice, but usually full surveying does not commence until Week 4 or 5.
+If you are able to join the project for only three weeks, your involvement in the surveys and conservation work will be limited.

 Below is a basic list of activities and research techniques you will be using:

 - Habitat mapping: our first priority is to provide a comprehensive, underwater map of the bay.
 This involves noting where we find sea grass, coral, sand, rock and other substances.
 This is conducted by small-boat reconnaissance, snorkeling and scuba diving.

 - Mangrove mapping: you will look at the diversity in different mangrove stands.

 - Fisheries studies: you will work with fishermen at fish landing sites to assess catch levels and composition.
 This gives us an idea of how healthy the fishery is and provides insights into long-term changes.